smolderdev/smolders-ultimatum/README.md

 |[YetAnotherConfigLib (YACL)](https://modrinth.com/mod/yacl)|Acts as a configuration library designed for builders.|
 |[Your Options Shall Be Respected (YOSBR)](https://modrinth.com/mod/yosbr)|Provides default options if the corresponding option file doesn't exist.|
 |[Zoomify](https://modrinth.com/mod/zoomify)|Aims to provide the easiest, most configurable and best looking zoom mod you will ever find.|
+>[!NOTE]
+>Although many of the mods in this list are known to be compatible with other mods and tend to provide universal support, some mods may have incompatibilities.
+If you encounter a mod that is incompatible in any way with my modpack, please see [Mod Incompatibilities](#mod-incompatibilities) to learn how to create an issue.
+This will be the quickest way to inform me of mods that do not work.
 #### Resource Packs
 A good modpack also needs some good design whether it be models, animations, textures, or all of them together.
 >[!NOTE]